bjoernricks/work-shop-wednesday/src/python/asyncio/step9/index.md

 3. It should run until a job is finally done.
 4. And its result should be gathered in the future.

-So lets call this new thing a `Task` but first let's extend our `Future` a bit.
+Because a result should be gathered in the future, let's derive the new thing from `Future`.
+A job can be worked on in a task.
+So let's call this new thing `Task`.
+But first let's extend our `Future` a bit.

 ````{tab} Source